taustation-fan/taustation-fan.github.io/syndicates.md

 Syndicates have a separate bank accounts.
 Members can donate bonds and credits to the syndicate.

-There is also a 5% tax on any credits that members get or deposit into the bank, and this 5% is diverted to the syndicate bank account.
+There is also a 5% tax by default on any credits that members get or deposit into the bank, and this 5% is diverted to the syndicate bank account.

-There are future plans to make this tax rate changeable.
+This tax rate can be changed to any integer number between 0 and 100% inclusive by the syndicate members with "Money management" right.

 ## Communication